palasht75/nutriscan-android-app/README.md

 ## Notes on security for the class demo

-* Keep the emailed values private.
-Do not post them online.
-Do not commit them to a public repo.
+* Kindly Keep the emailed values private.
-* For a production system, move the Gemini call to a backend service and store the key in Secrets Manager.
-That is out of scope for this class demo.